All Episodes

 They know what they're getting for Christmas.

-And if they get up on Christmas morning and there's nothing under that tree but sticks and stones, there is going to be hell to pay, and you're not going to want to be their parent.
+And if they get up on Christmas morning and there's nothing under that tree but sticks and stones, there is going to be hell to pay and you're not going to want to be their parents.

-I'm I'm I'm look, I've got a couple stories to uh to to back this up.
+I've got a couple stories to back this up.

-Allies of the White House suggests Sunday that they intended to pursue a strategy of attacking any criminal charges as a disagreement over legal technicalities or the product of an overzealous prosecutor.
+With a decision expected this week on possible indictments of the CIA leak case, allies of the White House suggest Sunday that they intended to pursue a strategy of attacking any criminal charges as a disagreement over legal technicalities or the product of an overzealous prosecutor.

-Uh story goes on to uh to say uh it's it's really dispuing Democrat talking points, uh, is is all this story is by Richard Stevenson and uh and David Johnston.
+The story goes on to say it's really disputing Democrat talking points is all this story is by Richard Stevenson and David Johnston.

-I'll guarantee you if if if Fitzgerald splits hairs, you know he's gonna be criticized for it.
+I'll guarantee you, if Fitzgerald splits hairs, you know he's going to be criticized for it.

 I don't recall this kind of so-called news piece when Ken Starr was under attack.